 Guide to buying a Muzzle Loading Black Powder Musket or Rifle

 There is a huge variety of different muzzle loading muskets and rifles available, and considering where to begin when looking to buy one can be difficult.
-Here are some things you may wish to consider when first buying a muzzle loading rifle or musket.
+Here is a guide to buying a muzzle loading black powder musket or rifle.

 Which Make of Black Powder Musket or Rifle Is the Best?